Joseph Welles Henderson

-Joseph Welles Henderson (February 6, 1890 – July 25, 1957), born in Montgomery, Pennsylvania, was acting president of Bucknell University from 1953–54.
+Joseph Welles Henderson (February 6, 1890 – July 25, 1957), born in Montgomery, Pennsylvania, was acting president of Bucknell University from 1953 to 1954.

 Education

 Henderson received his A.B. and master's degrees from Bucknell, and his law degree from Harvard Law School (1913).

 Career

 Henderson became a partner in Rawle & Henderson LLP in Philadelphia in 1917 (his fourth year at the firm).
 He worked in the firm's Admiralty law practice.
 He was a member of the Board of Philadelphia City Trusts.
-Henderson was the 67th president of the American Bar Association, from 1943–44, elected by a unanimous vote of the House of Delegates.
+Henderson was the 67th president of the American Bar Association, from 1943 to 1944, elected by a unanimous vote of the House of Delegates.

-In addition to being acting president at Bucknell from 1953–54, Henderson was president of the Union League in 1955 and 1956.
+In addition to being acting president at Bucknell from 1953 to 1954, Henderson was president of the Union League in 1955 and 1956.